 3. Damaraland & Kaokoveld – Kunene Region

-A spell-binding region of north-central Namibia, offering rugged and surreal landscapes dotted with fascinating geological and archeological sites.
+Kunene sits firmly on the list of top Namibia highlights, precisely because it is so remote and different.
+This spell-binding region of north-central Namibia offers rugged and surreal landscapes dotted with fascinating geological and archaeological sites.

 Damaraland and Koakoveld are home to the famous nomadic desert elephants, as well as black rhino and a rich variety of other wild animals.